- Our patient screening, practice hygiene, and staff PPE are all in line with current government and health guidelines.

 Reducing the risk of patient contact:

-Patient appointments will be on the hour (although the treatment time will be 45 minutes for a new patient and 30 minutes for a repeat treatment).
+• Patient appointments will be every 45 minutes although the treatment time will be 20-25 minutes.
 This is to allow us time to:

 What we are asking our patients to do for us: